microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/go.md

 #### revive

-[Revive](https://revive.run/) is a linter for go.
-Revive provides a framework for development of custom rules, and lets you define a strict preset for enhancing your development & code review processes.
+[Revive](https://revive.run/) is a linter for go, it provides a framework for development of custom rules, and lets you define a strict preset for enhancing your development & code review processes.

 ## Automatic Code Formatting